How does threat hunting work in MDR?

 Is threat hunting included in all MDR services?

-Not necessarily, and the depth of hunting varies significantly between providers that do include it.
-Some MDR providers offer hunting as a distinct, explicitly scoped service with defined cadence and reporting.
-Others bundle vague “proactive hunting” language into their offering without clear specifics.
-Always ask for details on hunting scope, cadence, and how findings are reported before assuming hunting is meaningfully included.
+Not necessarily — and the depth of hunting varies significantly between providers that do include it.
+Some MDR providers offer hunting as a distinct, explicitly scoped service with a defined cadence, dedicated hunter headcount, and structured reporting.
+Others bundle vague “proactive hunting” language into their offering without clear specifics about frequency, methodology, or how findings are communicated.
+Always ask for details on hunting scope, cadence, and reporting before assuming hunting is meaningfully included.
+A provider with a mature hunting program will answer these questions specifically — vague claims about “continuous hunting” without operational details are a signal to probe further.

-How does MDR hunting differ from MDR’s automated detection?
+How does MDR threat hunting differ from MDR’s automated detection?

-Can MDR hunting replace my internal security team?
+Can MDR threat hunting replace my internal security team?

-How quickly do MDR providers share hunting findings?
+How quickly do MDR providers share threat hunting findings?

-This varies by provider and severity.
-Confirmed threats are typically escalated in real time through the same channels as alert-driven incidents.
-Hunt summaries for negative or informational findings are usually provided on a scheduled reporting cadence (weekly, monthly, or per-hunt) depending on the provider and contract terms.
-Ask specifically about both: real-time escalation for confirmed findings and reporting cadence for completed hunts with no confirmed threats.
+This depends on the severity of what’s discovered and the provider.
+Confirmed threats discovered through hunting are typically escalated in real time through the same incident response channels as alert-driven detections — your team shouldn’t be waiting for a report to learn about an active threat.
+Hunt summaries for completed hunts with no confirmed threats are usually provided on a scheduled reporting cadence, whether weekly, monthly, or per-hunt, depending on the provider.
+Ask specifically about both types of communication: real-time escalation protocols for confirmed findings and the reporting cadence for routine hunt completions.
+Providers with clear answers to both demonstrate genuine operational maturity.